Kalkberg/Learning/README.md

 batch_project_raster.py - ArcPY document for batch projection of images in a set directory

+beachball_map.py - Reads in focal mechanism solutions and plots on a map

 clicker.py - Sends a left click comand at a given interval on set keypress

 ColorRamp.py - Learned how to make custom color ramps.
 Code mainly sourced from StackOverflow answer linked in code.